Sasi0026/Sasi0026/README.md

 ** Welcome to my machine learning repository!
 Here, I share my notes and projects related to machine learning. **

-- 🌱 I’m currently learning about Deep Learning and NLP
+-  I’m currently pursuing an MSc in Data Science, where I am learning Deep Learning and Reinforcement Learning.
+I'm actively enhancing my AI skills by working on various small projects.
-- 🔭 I’m currently working on ML recomender systems project
+-  I’m currently working on an RL based recommender systems project.
-- 👯 I’m looking to collaborate on AI/ML projects
-- 🤔 I’m looking for help with Artificial Intelligence Notes and Guidance
+-  I’m also seeking internship opportunities to further enhance my learning and skills in the field of AI.
 - 📫 How to reach me: https://www.linkedin.com/in/sasi-kiran-52693b215/